-42. Disposal management
+41. Disposal management

-- (1) The criteria for the disposal or letting of assets, including unserviceable, redundant or obsolete assets are as provided in sections 14 and 90 of the Municipal Finance Management Act, and the Municipal Asset Transfer Regulations, 2008. - (2) Assets may be disposed of by -

-- i. transferring the asset to another organ of state in terms of a provision of the Act enabling the transfer of assets; - ii. transferring the asset to another organ of state at market related value or, when appropriate, free of charge; - iii. selling the asset (Follow Preferential Procurement Policy on Income Generating procurement); or - iv. destroying the asset. - v.
+- (1) The criteria for the disposal or letting of assets, including unserviceable, redundant or obsolete assets are as provided in sections 14 and 90 of the Municipal Finance Management Act, and the Municipal Asset Transfer Regulations, 2008. - (2) Assets may be disposed of by - i. transferring the asset to another organ of state in terms of a provision of the Act enabling the transfer of assets; - ii. transferring the asset to another organ of state at market related value or, when appropriate, free of charge;

+- iii. selling the asset; or

+- iv. destroying the asset.

+- v.
 In terms of the donations policy